You own a kettle, a basic burr grinder, and a bag of medium-roast beans. One question stops most people in the aisle: Kalita Wave or Hario V60?

 On the Kalita, I tested grind sizes from medium-fine to medium-coarse (roughly 600–900 µm) with the same recipe.
 Brew time moved from 3:10 to 3:40.
 The cup stayed drinkable across the entire range.

-The V60 punished the same test.
+The V60 punished that same test.
 Too fine and the bed clogged at 4:30 with a muddy, bitter finish.
 Too coarse and the brew finished at 2:10, tasting like grapefruit water.

 Forgiveness winner: Kalita.